O-LEX/bulletinboard/README.md

 # bulletinboard

-A new Flutter project.
+A new Flutter project using firebase.

-Twitter-like bulletinboard app for Internship and individual concern.
+Twitter-like bulletinboard app for internship and individual concern.